klingtnet/klingtnet.github.io/content/articles/2022-02-19-go-118-with-a-focus-on-generics.md

 ## `debug/buildinfo`

 Binaries compiled with the new version will automatically include version control information.
 This data can be accessed at runtime through ` runtime/debug.ReadBuildInfo` or by running `go version -m path/to/binary`.
-A common workaround that was used before was to set version information on compile time using a `go build` flag like ` -ldflags "-X main.Version=$VERSION"` which is now obsolete.
+A common workaround that is often used, and will be obsolete now, is to set version information on compile time using a `go build` flag like ` -ldflags "-X main.Version=$VERSION"`.

 ```shell
 $ go1.18rc1 version -m hello